AlissaDicaire/ecommerce-website/accessibility-testing-report.md

 - { Many of the people had a hard time with the search field}
 - { Most had no problem, getting to where they were asked to go}
+- { Everyone was able to get back home after buying the candle}

 ### Serious, Causes Frustration, May Hinder Completion